JupiterOne/sdk/docs/integrations/development_guide.md

   },
 ];
 ```

+Let's go through the properties of the step:

+- `id` is the _unique_ identifier for the step.
+- `name` is the human readable name of the step that will appear in logs.
+- `entities` is the set of entities the step will produce
+- `relationships` is the set of relationships the step will produce
+- `dependsOn` is the steps, referenced by their `id`, which the current step
+  depends on.
+This step doesn't need information from other steps so there are
+  no dependencies.
+- `executionHandler` is the function that will perform the work for the step.

 This step has an `id`, which _uniquely_ identifies the step, given by a constant
 `Steps.ACCOUNT`.
 The step has a name, `Fetch Account Details`, which will show